Azure/hana-large-instances-self-service-scripts/snapshot_tools_v4.3/Microsoft Snapshot Tools for SAP HANA on Azure v4.3.md

 - For DR: The snapshot tools must be tested on DR node before DR is setup.
 - Monitor disk space regularly, automated log deletion is managed with the `--trim` option of the `azure_hana_backup tool` for SAP HANA 2 and later releases.
+- **Risk of snapshots not being taken** - The snapshot tools only interact with the node of the SAP HANA system specified in the configuration file.
+If this node becomes unavailable there is no mechanism to automatically start communicating with another node.
+  -	For a **SAP HANA Scale-Out with Standby** scenario it is typical to install and configure the snapshot tools on the master node.
+But, if the master node becomes unavailable, the standby node will take over the master node role.
+In this case the implementation team should configure the snapshot tools on both nodes (Master and Stand-By) to avoid any missed snapshots.
+In the normal state the master node will take HANA snapshots initiated by crontab, but after master node failover those snapshots will have to be executed from another node such as the new master node (former standby).
+To achieve this the standby node would need the snapshot tool installed, storage communication enabled, hdbuserstore configured, HANABackupCustomerDetails.txt configured, and crontab commands staged in advance of the failover.
+  -	For a **SAP HANA HSR HA** scenario, it is recommended to install, configure, and schedule the snapshot tools on both (Primary and Secondary) nodes.
+Then, if the Primary node becomes unavailable, the Secondary node will take over with snapshots being taken on the Secondary.
+In the normal state the Primary node will take HANA snapshots initiated by crontab and the Secondary node would attempt to take snapshots but fail as the Primary is functioning correctly.
+But after Primary node failover those snapshots will be executed from the Secondary node.
+To achieve this the Secondary node needs the snapshot tool installed, storage communication enabled, hdbuserstore configured, HANABackupCustomerDetails.txt configured, and crontab enabled in advance of the failover.

 <p style="display: none;">\newpage</p>